 If you or your attorney successfully finds the at-fault driver, then you can seek compensation for your bodily injuries under the driver’s automobile insurance policy.
 Further, you can even ask for what is known as “punitive” damages, which are based on the at-fault driver’s bad conduct.

 Punitive damages are different from compensatory damages, which are given to you to pay for medical bills and pain and suffering.
 That is, punitive damages can be awarded on top of compensatory damages solely on the basis of the at-fault or hit and run driver’s conduct.
 Under some circumstances in Georgia, courts have allowed punitive damages to be awarded even when the at-fault driver did not “hit and run” but instead left the scene before the police arrived.

 If you are unsuccessful in finding the hit and run driver who caused the accident, you can try to recover for your bodily injuries under your own uninsured motorist policy or any other applicable insurance you may have.
 Thus, it is also important to maintain enough coverage under your uninsured or underinsured motorist policy to adequately compensate you if you are injured in a car accident.

 To fully explore your options when you have been injured by a hit and run driver in Georgia, you should seek the advice of a qualified car accident attorney.
 Call us at 404-593-2620.
-We are happy to set up a free consultation with an attorney for you at the Law Offices of Betty Nguyen Davis.
+We are happy to set up a consultation with an attorney for you at The Davis Injury Firm.